 Plenty of people still defy the law and risk huge consequences to see one of the most impressive waterfalls on Oahu.
 It’s a 2-3 hour round trip of 4.5 miles.

 Despite the hike being illegal and dangerous, there is still a great way you can see one of the biggest waterfalls on Oahu, which is on a helicopter tour.
 There’s one great tour that will fly above Sacred Falls, which is actually the best view of the waterfall anyway.
 I have linked it here so you can check out the tour prices and availability: North Shore & Sacred Falls Waterfall Helicopter Tour

-Li’keke Falls is one of the lesser known waterfalls on Oahu but has an impressive tiered flow.
+Li’keke Falls is one of the lesser-known waterfalls on Oahu but has an impressive tiered flow.
 The largest level of the cascade is well over 15 feet.
-The 3.5-mile roundtrip hike to the waterfall begins at the Pali Lookout carpark.
+The 3.5-mile roundtrip hike to the waterfall begins at the Pali Lookout parking lot.
 Other hikes nearby include the Pali Notches and the Pali Puka hikes, which are both great for sunset.

-This is one of the coolest hikes on the island, with a Jurassic Park vibe throughout the hike.
+This is one of the coolest waterfall hikes on Oahu, with a Jurassic Park vibe throughout the hike.
 Vines, giant leaves, and huge boulders make you feel like you are deep in the jungle, far away from civilization.
-However visiting this waterfall on Oahu is just a fun day trip.
+However, visiting this waterfall on Oahu is just a fun day trip.

 The waterfall is a small but powerful 15-foot stream of water with a big pool for swimming.
 There are several spots to jump from and there even used to be a rope swing at Kapena Falls.